sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### getListener

-Return the `WebAudioListener` instance that represents the position and orientation of the unique person listening to the audio scene, and is used in audio spatialization.
+Returns the `WebAudioListener` instance that represents the position and orientation of the unique person listening to the audio scene, and is used in audio spatialization.

 You can find more about properties of Audio Listener at [AudioListener](https://developer.mozilla.org/en-US/docs/Web/API/AudioListener#properties)